yuto1115/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* loans and receives money from others
+* loans money to others
-* prefer desktop apps over other types
+* prefers desktop apps over other types
 * can type quickly
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps